 She has earned numerous awards and distinctions including:

 2016 SoPhot Photo contest (France)

-2013 REVELA - II International Photography Award for the Social Rights Holders (Spain)
+2013 REVELA International Photography Award for the Social Rights Holders (Spain)

 2012 International Photography Awards (USA)

 2012 OPEN Photo – OSISA / Open Society Foundations (South Africa)